radar/ryanbigg.com/_posts/2010-11-07-the-rails-3-upgrade.markdown

 The next problem was that we were getting this error in some of our views:

     undefined local variable or method `form_remote_tag'

 In Rails 2 the `form_remote_tag` and related methods have been moved out into a plugin called `prototype_legacy_helper`.
 We installed this plugin using this command:

     rails plugin:install git://github.com/rails/prototype_legacy_helper

 After installing this plugin our tests were *still* failing.
-We later found out that it was a bug with `prototype_legacy_helper` itself so I asked José Valim (the Rails core member) who maintains it.
+We later found out that it was a bug with `prototype_legacy_helper` itself so I asked Jose Valim (the Rails core member) who maintains it.
 He replied "I don't know".
 Uh oh.
 So Jason and I fixed the bug and in doing so I gained commit rights to the project.
 Therefore I suppose I'm now the maintainer of it.
 If you want a bug fixed in it send in a patch and I'll apply it.

 That's how we wrapped up Tuesday.